ChrisVo/firebase-to-llm/README.md

 - `key_file`: (Required) Path to your Firebase Admin SDK service account key file (JSON)
 - `--project-id`: (Optional) Firebase Project ID (usually inferred from key file)
 - `--max-depth`: (Optional) Maximum recursion depth for subcollections (default: 10)
+- `--sample-size`: (Optional) Number of documents to sample per collection (default: all)

 ## Output Format

-The script outputs data in a hierarchical format:
+The script outputs sampled data in a hierarchical format that's easy to include in LLM prompts:

 - Top-level collections are listed first
 - For each collection:
-  - Documents are displayed with their IDs
+  - A sample of documents with their IDs
-  - Document data is shown in JSON format
+  - Document data in JSON format
-  - Subcollections (if any) are recursively displayed
+  - Nested subcollections (if any) are recursively sampled
   - Timestamps are converted to ISO 8601 format

 Example output:

 ```
---- Processing Collection: users ---
+--- Collection: users (Sample) ---
   --- Document: user123 ---
   {
     "name": "John Doe",